Up to €90,000 funding for your customized decarbonization roadmap.

 Companies can receive funding from the Federal Office of Economics and Export Control (BAFA) for creating a transformation plan.
 The funding amount is based on a funding quota and a maximum funding limit.

-The basic subsidy is €60,000, with a funding rate of 40% to 60% depending on the company's size.
-Membership in an energy efficiency network increases the funding amount to €90,000 and boosts the funding rate by 10%.
+The maximum subsidy is €60,000, with a funding rate of 40% to 60% depending on company size.
+Membership in an active energy efficiency and climate protection network can increase the funding rate by 10 percentage points and raise the maximum subsidy to €90,000.

-Company size | Funding quota | Funding amount |
+Company size | Funding rate | Funding amount |

 Small | 60% | 60.000€ |